doriantaylor/owl-intertwingler-vocab/README.md

 ### `Engine`

-An `itcv:Engine` is the specialized `itcv:Handler` that *is* responsible for marshalling all other handlers and transforms.
+An `itcv:Engine` is the (as in unitary per instance) specialized `itcv:Handler` that is responsible for marshalling all other handlers and transforms.

 Subclass of:
 <a href="https://vocab.methodandstructure.com/intertwingler#Handler"